Long-Stay Muay Thai Visa Support in Chiang Mai (ED & DTV)

 A : No. Accommodation is included only with the On-site (Stay & Train) plan.

-If you choose Off-site (Train Only), you must arrange your own accommodation.
+If you choose Off-site (Training Only), you must arrange your own accommodation.

-Q : What is the minimum required training attendance for Off-site (Train Only)?
+Q : What is the minimum required training attendance for Off-site (Training Only)?

 A : Off-site programs include a fixed minimum attendance requirement: